Skip to main content

 Next, we’ll check out the murals Promise For Peace and How We Play.
 The former is a moving piece by then-high school student RayShaun McNary located at 127 Pleasant Street.
 The next is created by Pepe Gaka at 247 Silver St. and decorates the building that holds Cutwell 4 Kids, a local children’s arts organization.

-Dragon Mural by Bethannie Newsom Steelman
+Check It Out by Bethannie Newsom Steelman

-The Garland County Library, 1427 Malvern Avenue, has a new, larger-than-life neighbor!
-A stunning dragon mural now adorns the side of the building, adding a splash of vibrant color and mythical charm to the landscape.
-This awe-inspiring artwork by Bethannie Newsom Steelman is a testament to the city's commitment to the arts and its growing reputation as a cultural hub.
+Next, we're going to the library!
+The Garland County Library located at 1427 Malvern Avenue, has a new, larger-than-life mural!
+A stunning dragon mural adorns the side of the building, adding a splash of vibrant color and mythical charm to the landscape.
+This awe-inspiring artwork titled Check It Out by Bethannie Newsom Steelman is a testament to the city's commitment to the arts, expanding knowledge through our community library, and the libraries growing reputation as a cultural hub.

 Promise for Peace by RayShaun McNary, How We Play at C4K by Pepe Gaka, Community Mural by Jason Botkin and local artists